-The Optical Biology Core Facility (OBC), founded in 1994, is directed by Dr. J. Lawrence Marsh, Professor, Department of Developmental & Cell Biology, and is managed by Drs.
-Adeela Syed and Tatiana Krasieva.
-The Optical Biology Core Facility is comprised of 2 main components:
+The Optical Biology Core Facility (OBC), founded in 1994, is directed by Dr. Rahul Warrior, Professor, Department of Developmental & Cell Biology, and is managed by Dr. Adeela Syed (Confocal core), Dr. Mihaela Balu (NLOM) and Dr. Jennifer Atwood (FCS core) .
+The Optical Biology Core Facility is comprised of 3 main components:

 1- A self use facility located in 4443 McGaugh Hall at the UC Irvine Campus houses:

 Three Confocals: Zeiss LSM 780 and LSM 700, and a Leica SP8 confocal microscope that can image live cells, fixed samples, model organisms, single molecules and anything in between.
 The Zeiss LSM 780 has a two photon laser for deep tissue imaging and both the LSM 780 and Leica SP8 have 6 single photon lasers for imaging all fluorophores (405nm, 458, 488, 514, 561, and 633nm).
 The LSM 700 has 2 detectors, and 4 laser lines (405, 488, 555, and 633).
 A FLIM (Fluorescence Lifetime Microscopy) detector for studying molecules based on their fluorescence lifetime provides a way of studying things such as metabolic states of cancer cells compared to normal cells and any situation that would typically employ FRET is also available on the LMS 780.